jbuytenhuys/Website/README.md

 ### Example of single page app functionality
 I decided to create a single page app using anchored headings.
-The webpage will automatically scroll the user down to whichever heading they selected in the navigation bar. below is an illustration of this from the initial design phase. **Image below does not seem to want to work, please open it from the images folder**
+The webpage will automatically scroll the user down to whichever heading they selected in the navigation bar. below is an illustration of this from the initial design phase.
 ![SPAexample](Images/SPAexample.JPG)